Odd length: odd diagrams and descent classes: Shifting and reversing

-We derive in this section a number of preliminary results concerning operations that can be performed on the subsets defining the descent class, for which the signed generating function of the odd length remains the same, or changes in a controlled way.
-In particular we prove that the results about shifting and compressing that hold for quotients, hold more in general for descent classes.
-We also introduce a new technique, namely \emph{reversing}, we give sufficient conditions on a descent class for the corresponding signed generating function to be zero, and we compute it explicitly for the descent class of the alternating permutations.
+In this section we derive a number of results concerning operations that can be performed on the subsets defining a descent class, after which the sign-twisted generating function of the odd length remains the same or changes in a controlled way.
+We also give sufficient conditions on a descent class for the corresponding sign-twisted generating function to be zero, and we compute it explicitly for the descent class of the alternating permutations.

-Recall that a permutation in the descent class $\D^I_J(S_n)$ is a permutation which is increasing in the positions corresponding to the indices $I\cup (I+1)$ and decreasing in $J\cup (J+1)$.
+Recall that a permutation in the descent class $\D_J^I(S_n)$ is a permutation which is increasing in the positions corresponding to $I\cup (I+1)$ and decreasing in $J\cup (J+1)$.

-The proofs of the following two results are similar to those of \cite[Lemma~3.1 and Proposition~3.3]{BC}.
+The proofs of the following two results are similar to those of~\cite[Lemma~3.1 and Proposition~3.3]{BC}.
 However, for the reader's convenience, and for completeness, we provide proofs here.
+Our first lemma shows that the sign-twisted generating function of the odd length is zero on the non-chessboard elements of a descent class in which the ascents and the descents are disjoint. \begin{lem} Let $I,J\subseteq [n-1]$, $I \cap J = \emptyset$.
+Then